Aseer-Ahmad/Real-time-news-search-engine/README.md

 # Real-time-news-search-engine

 A live system that fetches news articles from live news APIs, serializes and streams messages to a Kafka Topic.
-It then uses Bytewax to streamline the messages from our Kafka Topic by further cleaning, parsing, chunking, embedding, and upserting vectors to a Vector Database.
-Finally a UI from which we can interact with our database.
+It then uses Bytewax to streamline the messages from our Kafka Topic by further cleaning, parsing, chunking, embedding, and upserting vectors to a Vector Database followed by a UI finnally from which we can interact with our database.

 ## Tools used :
 - Bytewax